-If you want more advanced support options, DocuSign also offers you the option to upgrade your support plan, giving you faster responses and a wider array of help options.
+If you want more advanced support options, DocuSign can upgrade your support plan, giving you faster responses and a wider array of help options.

 In both Adobe Sign and DocuSign, you’ll likely need to pay more to get quick and effective customer service; however, DocuSign lets you pay for the customer service alone, while Adobe Sign will force you to upgrade your price tier entirely.